trofi/trofi.github.io.gen/posts/294-an-obscure-make-shuffle-bug.md

 the outside.

-`make --shuffle` might be able to expose instability problems in `Makefile`s that use target-specific variables not reproducible by using `make -j` alone.
+`make --shuffle` might be able to expose instability problems in `Makefile` that use target-specific variables not reproducible by using `make -j` alone.

 Have fun!